“Why do I see this as a problem and my child does not?

 Natural Development vs Destructive Patterns

-Of course we know that teenagers can be, by popular definition, oppositional at times.
+Of course, we know that teenagers can be, by popular definition, oppositional at times.
 It is part of their developing independence and maturity.
 Developmentally speaking, they start to form their own opinions independent of parents and traditional influencers.
-It often seems they think they know everything, have all the answers and regardless of their behaviour and the consequences and that everything will just magically turn out ok.
+It often seems like they think they know everything, have all the answers, and, regardless of their behaviour and the consequences, that everything will just magically turn out ok.

 Influenced by Environment

-You are not sending them away from you, but from the negative influences (peer group, internet, drugs) to give them a fighting chance to make changes.
+You are not sending them away from you, but from negative influences (peer group, internet, drugs) to give them a fighting chance at making changes.

 How Does Venture Academy Help Treatment Resistant Teens?

-We understand resistance in teens and the multiple and often overlapping reasons why it occurs.
+We understand resistance in teens and the multiple, overlapping reasons why it occurs.
 Our program helps youth separate from forces that are negatively impacting their thinking and behaviour.
 It provides a safe and supportive therapeutic environment to gain insight and help them make more mature decisions.
-Furthermore they develop a sense of self-worth and the potential of their future.
+Furthermore, they develop a sense of self-worth and realize the potential of their future.

-To be in an environment that really understands one’s challenges can really help make the difference.
-Think for example of an individual who is deaf.
-Placed in an environment surrounded by other people who understand hearing impairments, who know sign language and the unique challenges of being hard of hearing, that individual can find help, support and a community.
-Alternatively, place that same individual in a community where no one knows that that person is deaf.
-Then, that person can be perceived as being defiant (he is not responding to me), dumb (he talks funny) and maybe even patronized (oh, this poor guy…).
-He will not be able to be heard, understood, supported or helped and will likely feel increasing lonely, isolated and angry.
+To be in an environment that really understands one’s challenges can really make all the difference.
+For example, think of an individual who is deaf.
+Being in an environment with other people who understand hearing impairments, who know sign language, and the unique challenges of being hard of hearing, allows an individual to find help, support, and a community.
+Alternatively, place that same individual in a community where no one knows that the person is deaf.
+Then, that person can be perceived as being defiant (he is not responding to me), dumb (he talks funny), and maybe even patronized (oh, this poor guy…).
+He will not be able to be heard, understood, supported, or helped and will likely feel increasing lonely, isolated, and angry.